JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l Email Us

 PENELOPE

-Penelope Canvas have two threads in the warp and the weft to work over - with the warp threads woven very close together.
-Usually ecru colored - Penelope is made of a slightly lighter weight than mono canvas.
+Penelope Needlepoint Canvas has two threads in the warp and the weft to work over - with the warp threads woven very close together.
+Usually ecru colored - Penelope is made of a slightly lighter weight than mono needlepoint canvas.
 The advantage of using Penelope is that you may separate the pairs of threads with your needle and make it into mono canvas within the same project.
 This way details could be stitched in twenty mesh with the background in ten mesh.
 Ten / twenty is the most commonly used - although also available in twelve / twenty-four as well as a very durable seven / fourteen.

 Interlock Canvas